RG-Kronos/RG-Kronos/README.md

 - 👋 Hi, I’m @RG-Kronos
-- 👀 I’m interested in ...
-GUI Desktop Applications, Web Development
+- 👀 I’m interested in development of GUI Desktop Applications, Quantum and Molecular Dynamic Simulations in Materials Sciences
+- 👀 I’m learning ML and AI concepts using Python and also using Java
-- 🌱 I’m currently learning ...
-Java, Java Swing, Spring Java
+- 🌱 I’m currently learning Java, Java Swing, Python, Quantum Espresso (DFT), FERAM (MD)
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 RG-Kronos/RG-Kronos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.